labuladong/fucking-algorithm/dynamic_programming/AnalysisOfDynamicProgramming.md

-**there is nothing magical about a computer solving a problem.
-Its only solution is to exhaust all possibilities.** Algorithm design is nothing more than thinking "how to exhaustive" first, and then pursuing "how to exhaustive intelligently".
+**There is nothing magical about a computer solving a problem.
+Its only solution is to exhaust all possibilities.** Algorithm design is nothing more than thinking "how to be exhaustive" first, and then pursuing "how to be exhaustive intelligently".

-To write the dynamic transfer equation is to solve the "how to exhaustive" problem.
+To write the dynamic transfer equation is to solve the "how to be exhaustive" problem.
 The reason why it is difficult is that many exhaustive operations require recursive implementation, and the second reason is that the solution space of some problems is complex and not easy to exhaustive.

-Memo, DP table is in the pursuit of "how to intelligently exhaustive."With the idea of space for time, is the only way to reduce the complexity of time, in addition to, ask, also can play what flower work?
+The memo or DP table is in the pursuit of "how to intelligently be exhaustive."
+With the idea of space for time, is the only way to reduce the complexity of time, in addition to, ask, also can play what flower work?

-**work to make the algorithm clear!
-Welcome to pay attention to my WeChat public number labuladong, see more easy-to-understand articles  ** :
+**Work to make the algorithm clear!
+You are welcome to pay attention to my WeChat public number labuladong, see more easy-to-understand articles  ** :
 Translator: Jian Ma

 Author: labuladong